girish1729/photoveda-website/content/privacy-policy/_index.md

 ## Last Updated

-This privacy policy was last updated on Jan 5, 2023.
+This privacy policy was last updated on Oct 6, 2023.